Discover the transformative attitude of gratitude

 My parents, friends, and work colleagues were all commenting on how well I was handling the storm.

 Do you want an abundance of physical, mental, and social bliss?
-How about feeling optimistic, happy, and feeling connected even during challenging times?
-I am sure you want better sleep, self-esteem, high energy, a stronger immune system, better emotional intelligence, and build a capacity to forgive.
+How about feeling optimistic, happy, and connected even during challenging times?
+I am sure you want better sleep, self-esteem, high energy, a stronger immune system, better emotional intelligence, and to build a capacity to forgive.

 I have the answer.
 It is gratitude.